-Biotechnology Master of Science Biomedical Track.
-Although this program is listed among degrees offered by the Department of Cell Biology and Biochemistry, it is an interdisciplinary degree supported by all basic science departments in the Health Sciences Center.
+This program is an interdisciplinary degree supported by all basic science departments in the Texas Tech University Health Sciences Center (TTUHSC).
 The Texas Tech University general academic campus administers a complimentary track in Applied Science Biotechnology.

-The biomedical track is a 21-month curriculum consisting of two terms (nine months) of coursework and 12 months of full-time laboratory research.
+The biomedical sciences track is a 21-month curriculum consisting of two terms (nine months) of coursework and 12 months of full-time laboratory research.
 It is typically a nonthesis degree with an optional thesis at the end of the second year by arrangement with the advisor.
-The research component may be completed either at the HSC campus or at a biotechnology industry laboratory.
-Students who choose to do their research at the HSC campus will work with a member of the biotechnology graduate faculty.
+The research component may be completed either at the TTUHSC campus or at a biotechnology industry laboratory.
+Students who choose to do their research at the TTUHSC campus will work with a member of the biotechnology graduate faculty.
 All biotechnology graduate faculty have active research programs that emphasize use of molecular biology methods.
 Prerequisites for the program include a bachelor's degree in science with at least one semester of organic chemistry.
-Please contact Dr. Daniel Hardy at p806.743.2053 for more information regarding admission to the program.